davidblom1/docs/docs/components.md

 ### Digital Temperature Sensor

 This sensor monitors temperature and, if the temperature is above a specific threshold, outputs a logical 1.
 If the temp is below the threshold, it outputs a 0.
 How do you set this threshold?
 Why, by adjusting the trim pot! using a small flathead screwdriver, you can increase (clockwise) or decrease (counter-clockwise) the threshold temperature.
+Note: Ben and Baran could not get this thing to work properly.
+If you manage to get it functioning properly you will get a special prize.

 <img
   alt="Digital Temperature Sensor"